"Wife's age 29. Married 11 years. General condition debilitated.

 The centre had the aim of giving contraceptive services to working class women in North Kensington as this was then only available from private doctors.
 Fees were charged according to the financial circumstances of husband and wife.

 Staff at the centre played a major role in setting up the Family Planning Association in which it would operate as a specialist branch.
 By the 1950’s it was re-named as the North Kensington Marriage Welfare Centre and had become a super-clinic, offering services not available on the newly formed NHS including early treatments for infertility and sexual problems.

 Dr Helena Wright and Dr Joan Malleson both worked at the Centre for over twenty years.
-They played a major role in the development of family planning, abortion rights and sex education.
+They played a major role in the international development of family planning, the right to abortion and sex education.

 During the period 1924-53, the Centre treated over 46,000 patients.
 In the year 1963 it had over 10,000 visits to the Centre.
 The centre was well regarded internationally and visited by Drs and Nurses from around the world who undertook training there.